-Matthew Holm is currently Director of Percussion Studies at Kent State University in Kent, OH where he teaches applied lessons, percussion methods courses and percussion ensemble.
+Matthew Holm is currently Director of Percussion Studies at Kent State University in Kent, Ohio, where he teaches applied lessons, percussion methods courses, and percussion ensemble.
 Dr. Holm was previously an instructor of percussion studies at Lamar University and the adjunct percussion professor at Sam Houston State University.
 Holm has performed with the Phoenix Symphony, Minnesota Orchestra, Baton Rouge Symphony Orchestra, Duluth-Superior Symphony, and the Orchestra of the Americas.

 As a concert marimbist, Dr. Holm has competed and performed internationally and makes many appearances at regional and national "days of percussion."
-Dr. Holm is also a strong advocate of new music and has performed with the Janus Percussion Duo, Penumbra Percussion Duo, Crossing 32nd Street, and the Arizona Contemporary New Music Ensemble (ACME).
-Matthew has studied marimba additionally with Nebojsa Jovan Zivkovic and has performed at three PAS International Conventions as an artist.
+Holm is also a strong advocate of new music and has performed with the Janus Percussion Duo, Penumbra Percussion Duo, Crossing 32nd Street, and the Arizona Contemporary New Music Ensemble (ACME).
+He has studied marimba with Nebojsa Jovan Zivkovic and has performed at three PAS International Conventions as an artist.